bmin7/OnDemand-Workshop/README.md

 1. Install [Pip3 and Python3](https://medium.com/swlh/installing-python-and-pip-on-mac-72b7639a58) to your local Machine
 2. [Create](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) a Github account (If you already have one, skip this step)
 3. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to your local machine

+## Lesson 1 - Writing Your First Panther Detection from Scratch

+**Part 1 - Create New Detection in Panther UI**
+1. In the Panther Console - Navigate to Build > Detections > Create New
+2. Give it a unique name "Brandon's Failed AWS Login Rule" (Use your own name or initials)
+3. Set Severity to "Medium" and Log Types "AWS.CloudTrail"